Music theory: Timbre

 Spectrogram of the first second of an E9 chord played on a Fender Stratocaster guitar with noiseless pickups.
 Below is the E9 chord audio:

-Timbre, sometimes called "color", or "tone color", is the principal phenomenon that allows us to distinguish one instrument from another when both play at the same pitch and volume, a quality of a voice or instrument often described in terms like bright, dull, shrill, etc. It is of considerable interest in music theory, especially because it is one component of music that has as yet, no standardized nomenclature.
+Timbre, sometimes called "color", or "tone color", is the principal phenomenon that allows distinguishing one instrument from another when both play at the same pitch and volume, a quality of a voice or instrument often described in terms like bright, dull, shrill, etc. It is of considerable interest in music theory, especially because it is one component of music that has as yet, no standardized nomenclature.
 It has been called "... the psychoacoustician's multidimensional waste-basket category for everything that cannot be labeled pitch or loudness," but can be accurately described and analyzed by Fourier analysis and other methods because it results from the combination of all sound frequencies, attack and release envelopes, and other qualities that a tone comprises.

 Timbre is principally determined by two things: (1) the relative balance of overtones produced by a given instrument due its construction (e.g. shape, material), and (2) the envelope of the sound (including changes in the overtone structure over time).
 Timbre varies widely between different instruments, voices, and to lesser degree, between instruments of the same type due to variations in their construction, and significantly, the performer's technique.
 The timbre of most instruments can be changed by employing different techniques while playing.
 For example, the timbre of a trumpet changes when a mute is inserted into the bell, the player changes their embouchure, or volume.

 A voice can change its timbre by the way the performer manipulates their vocal apparatus, (e.g. the shape of the vocal cavity or mouth).
 Musical notation frequently specifies alteration in timbre by changes in sounding technique, volume, accent, and other means.
 These are indicated variously by symbolic and verbal instruction.
 For example, the word dolce (sweetly) indicates a non-specific, but commonly understood soft and "sweet" timbre.
 Sul tasto instructs a string player to bow near or over the fingerboard to produce a less brilliant sound.
 Cuivre instructs a brass player to produce a forced and stridently brassy sound.
 Accent symbols like marcato (^) and dynamic indications (pp) can also indicate changes in timbre.